daidahao/C-CPP-Programming-Notes/lecture13.md

 // Do things
 pthread_mutex_unlock(&mx);
 ```

+`pthread_cond_wait()` atomically releases `mutex` and causes the calling thread to block on the condition variable `cond`.
+Upon successful return, the `mutex` has been locked and is owned by the calling thread.

 Thread one that modifies the variable sends (to all threads) a special signal when the condtition changes.